geoffjay/geoffjay/README.md

 <p>
   Welcome to my page!
   </br>
-  I'm Geoff, a developer from the west coast of British Columbia, Canada.
+  I'm Geoff, a developer from the west coast of Canada.
 </p>

 <h3>Things I code with</h3>